Senior Companion Care Services

 How Much Does Companion Care Cost?

 Costs for companion care will vary according to the level of care provided and the training of the caregiver.
-Other factors may include the local market and reputation of the provider.
-The national median cost for a licensed homemaker or home health aide to provide companion care services is $28 or $29 per hour, respectively.4 Services typically require a minimum of four hours per visit, so the actual cost per visit would be just over $115.
+Other factors may include the local market and the reputation of the provider.
+The national median cost for a licensed homemaker or home health aide to provide companion care services is roughly $31 or $34 per hour, respectively.4 Services typically require a minimum of four hours per visit, so the actual cost per visit would be around $200.

 Helpful Hint: Unsure how you’ll afford care when you need it?
 Visit our finance guide for seniors for tips on how to ready your finances for your later years.